niyukuri/age_mixing_patterns_phylogenetic/README.md

 This repo contains the information necessary to reproduce the simulation study:

 * [Code and data files](#code-and-data-files)
-   * Code files for simulation and post-simulaiton analysis
+   * Code files for simulation and post-simulation analysis
    * Data files
    * Results files
 * [System and software requirements](#system-and-software-requirements)